“Death, taxes and childbirth! There’s never any convenient time for any of them.” ― Margaret Mitchell, Gone with the Wind

 Whilst the new rules are deemed unfair by some, being described in itcontracting magazine as “the tax war on professional contractors”, we at Scott Logic welcome the change.

 We find ourselves ideally placed; over the last 15 years we have prided ourselves in our investment in our own people.
 Our UK-based workforce are all permanent employees and are therefore unaffected by the new rules.
-We will continue to provide the professional level of service our clients have come to rely on.
-Similarly, we can mobilise quickly in support of new clients as they grapple with the changes.
+Furthermore, remote working is in our DNA and therefore we can still quickly stand-up and onboard new teams.
+We will continue to provide the professional level of service our clients have come to rely on throughout the COVID crisis.